alaudet/beautifulday/README.md

     Normals: High: 10°C  Low: -3°C

-__Example 2__
+__Example 2 Halifax NS, extended forecast__

-my_weather c- on-143 -e
+    my_weather -c ns-19 -e

-    Toronto, ON - 9:42 PM EDT Saturday 20 April 2019
+    Halifax, NS - 8:00 AM ADT Sunday 21 April 2019
-    Temperature: 7°C
+    Temperature: 12°C
-    Conditions: Cloudy
+    Conditions: Light Drizzle
-    Humidity: 91%
+    Humidity: 100%
-    Wind: SSE 10 km/h
+    Wind: SSW 27  gust 48 km/h
-    Normals: High: 13°C  Low: 4°C
+    Normals: High: 10°C  Low: 1°C
     ---Extended Forecast---
-    Tonight - Periods of rain or drizzle ending late this evening then cloudy with 60 percent chance of drizzle.
-Risk of a thunderstorm early this evening.
-Fog patches developing late this evening.
-Wind northeast 20 km/h becoming light this evening.
-Low 6.
-    Sun, 21 Apr - Mainly cloudy.
-40 percent chance of drizzle in the morning and early in the afternoon.
-Fog patches dissipating in the morning.
-High 16 except 11 near Lake Ontario.
-UV index 5 or moderate.
+    Today - Cloudy.
+30 percent chance of drizzle early this morning.
+Showers or drizzle beginning this morning.
+Fog patches.
+Amount 2 mm.
+Wind south 20 km/h gusting to 40.
+High 16 except 9 along parts of the coast.
+UV index 3 or moderate.
-     Night - Partly cloudy.
-Low 6.
-    Mon, 22 Apr - A mix of sun and cloud with 40 percent chance of showers.
-High 16.
-     Night - Cloudy periods with 40 percent chance of showers.
+    Tonight - Showers or drizzle.
+Fog patches.
+Amount 2 mm.
+Wind south 20 km/h gusting to 40.
 Low 9.
-    Tue, 23 Apr - Cloudy with 40 percent chance of showers.
-High 16.
+    Mon, 22 Apr - Periods of rain.
+Fog patches.
+Amount 10 to 15 mm.
+Wind south 20 km/h becoming light in the morning.
+High 12 except 18 inland.
-     Night - Cloudy with 60 percent chance of showers.
-Low 7.
+    Night - Periods of rain.
-    Wed, 24 Apr - Cloudy with 30 percent chance of showers.
-High 12.
-     Night - Clear.
 Low plus 4.
+    Tue, 23 Apr - Periods of rain.
+High 6.
+    Night - Periods of rain.
+Low plus 3.
+    Wed, 24 Apr - Rain.
+High 7.
+    Night - Cloudy with 30 percent chance of showers.
+Low plus 2.
-    Thu, 25 Apr - Sunny.
-High 16.
+    Thu, 25 Apr - Rain.
+High plus 5.
-     Night - Cloudy periods.
-Low 7.
+    Night - Cloudy.
+Low plus 3.
-    Fri, 26 Apr - Cloudy with 40 percent chance of showers.
-High 13.
+    Fri, 26 Apr - Cloudy.
+High 7.
+    Night - Cloudy with 30 percent chance of showers.
+Low plus 2.

 This project is for learning about webscraping only
 ============================

-If you really need to manipulate weather data you should probably go to the Government of Canada Weather Website first.
-They make everything available for use.
+If you really need to manipulate weather data you should probably go to the Government of Canada Weather website first.
+They make xml files available for use and would be a better option for building a web app.
+More info at the following link.

 http://dd.weather.gc.ca/citypage_weather/docs/README_citypage_weather.txt